Key Features And Advantages Of Dustless Sandblasting

 If you decide to strip a surface clean manually, know that you are in for a very time-consuming chore.
 Fortunately, there is an alternative.
 If you want to remove large amounts of paint and rust, without spending too much time and effort, you should opt for dustless blasting.
 This type of blasting, also known as wet blasting, has become somewhat popular in the last few years, and for some good reasons, which we will cover throughout this article.

-But, before we do that and before you get dustless sandblasting in los angeles, let’s take a look at the blasting method itself and cover some general points.
+But, before we do that and before you get dustless sandblasting, let’s take a look at the blasting method itself and cover some general points.

 Before we get down to the reasons why you should utilize dustless sandblasting, let’s just clarify what this method means and encompasses.
 Even though it is called “dustless,” this process of blasting does not remove all the sandblast dust.
 Instead, it helps to suppress it greatly.
 Dustless blasting typically utilizes water to moisten the dust, which is usually a result of the blast fragmenting once it hits a particular surface.